Bhaswanth-A/ROS-Theory/Topics-and-Messages.md

 ```
 Now since we have made a few changes to our package and created new files/directories, we need to compile out workspace by running `catkin_make` or `catkin_make --only-pkg-with-deps <package_name>`.

-The Python script will be created in `~/catkin_ws/devel/lib/python2.7/dist-packages/beginner_tutorials/msg`.

 ## 4.3 Using rosmsg